 The most common thing I hear from people is “I don’t know how you do it all!”
 It’s true, I have a pretty remarkably full plate:

-- I single-handedly run Party Plan Divas – the largest online training community for women in the home party plan/ direct sales industry where I have weekly webinars, exclusive training series, monthly social media parties, personally coach and train consultants one on one, as well as work with individual companies on their corporate level training and structure.
+- I single-handedly run Party Plan Divas – the largest online training community for women in the home party plan/ direct sales industry where I have webinars, exclusive training series, social media parties, personally coach and train consultants one on one, as well as work with individual companies on their corporate level training and structure.

 - I solely write for the PartyPlanDivas Blog which is full of training and inspiration – as well as three enormous Gift Guides each year where over 50 companies and consultants are featured along with giveaways in the months of April, July and October.